andis-sprinkis/xdg-open-simple/README.md

 - **Some of the original `xdg-open` functionality has been REMOVED:**

     - Auto-forwarding target paths without a known MIME handler to a web browser.
-(Not in specifications.)
+(Not in specifications)

         Reasons:

         1. Obfuscates that there is a missing MIME handler on the system.
         1. If the web browser can't render the target file, results in creating a needless copy of it in the browser downloads directory.

     - Handling the `$BROWSER` variable.
-(Not in specifications.)
+(Not in specifications)

         Reasons:

-        1. A legacy convention of setting the default web browser on some Linux systems.
+        1. A legacy convention of setting the default web browser on some environments.
         1. Redundant, overlaps with the core functionality of `xdg-open`.

     - Handling any `mimeapps.list` and Desktop file search paths that have been deprecated.
-(In specifications.)
+(In specifications)
-    - Desktop environment specific integrations:
+    - The desktop environment specific integrations:

-        - Auto-forwarding target paths to desktop environment specific file openers.
-(Not in specifications.)
+        1. Auto-forwarding target paths to desktop environment specific file openers.
+(Not in specifications)
+        1. Use of the `<desktop environment name>-mimeapps.list` file.
+(In specifications)
-        - Use of `<lowercased DE name>-mimeapps.list` (in specifications), `<lowercased DE name>-mimeinfo.cache` (not in specifications).
+        1. Use of the `<desktop environment name>-mimeinfo.cache` file.
+(Not in specifications)

         Reasons:

-        1. Version-specific work-arounds and data mappings are needed to identify the desktop environments, due to the lack of desktop environment vendor adherence to, or the lack of the definition in the XDG specifications.
+        1. Lack of a robust identification of the desktop environments and their the default opener commands.

+           This has required adding lots of work-arounds in the original `xdg-open`.
         1. Not required for providing the core functionality of this tool.

     - Substituting `Name` (`%c`) and `Icon` (`%i`) field codes within the `Exec` key to pass program icon identifiers and localized program names to the applications.
-(In specifications.)
+(In specifications)

         Reason:

-        1. Unlikely to be in use anymore.
-Out of the 100 Desktop files on my Linux system, none use these field codes.
+        1. Unlikely to be in use.
+Out of more than 100 Desktop files on my Linux system, none use these field codes.

 - Support for the relative target file paths and URLs has been added.
 - From `xdg-utils` substitutes only the `xdg-open`, not the other tools.